 - Participation in the seminars is compulsory.
-Valid absence is allowed for a maximum of 2 seminars. - The internship option includes a minimum of 10 20 full working days at a designated work place, which is mandatory.
+Valid absence is allowed for a maximum of 2 seminars - It is compulsory to give a presentation onf the urban sustainability strategies of the internship host (or another institution or actor, for students following the desk study option) - The internship option includes a minimum of 20 full working days at a designated work place, which is mandatory.